 - assess radiation risks in the workplace and advise on the design of plant, equipment and waste disposal to ensure safety

 - ensure all equipment and devices are maintained properly

 - assess the impact of releasing radioactive material on the environment

 - advise on the safe transport of radioactive materials

-- prepare emergency plans for responding to radiation incidents
+- prepare emergency plans and contingency procedures for responding to radiation incidents

 - lead and coordinate enquiries into accidents or incidents